luiswirth/bsc-thesis/src/matter.typ

 ```

 We can generate all subsets, for which we rely on a
-itertools implementation.
+Itertools implementation.
 ```rust
 pub fn subsets(&self, sub_dim: Dim) -> impl Iterator<Item = Self> {
   itertools::Itertools::permutations(self.clone().into_iter(), sub_dim + 1).map(Self::from)
 }
 ```

-The number of subsimplicies is given by the binomial coefficent.
+The number of subsimplicies is given by the binomial coefficient.
 ```rust
 pub fn nsubsimplicies(dim_cell: Dim, dim_sub: Dim) -> usize {
   binomial(dim_cell + 1, dim_sub + 1)